 Amongst the various economic and financial indicators used to measure value creation, L'Oréal has chosen to apply the criterion of Total Shareholder Return (TSR).
-This indicator is a synthetic measurement that takes into account not only the value of the share but also the dividend income received (excluding tax credits before 1 January 2005).
+This indicator is a

 7.5.2.2.1.
 Five-year evolution of a portfolio of approximately €15,000 invested in L'Oréal shares with reinvestment of dividends